Mission, Vision, Values & FAQs

 Q: How is Rain City Rock Camp for Girls different from other rock camps/schools?

 A: Rain City Rock Camp for Girls is not a rock school.
 We use music education as a tool to foster self-esteem, create community, and encourage social change.
-The enormous amount of community support given to girls at camp affords them a unique opportunity to express themselves in any way they wish.
+The enormous amount of community support given to participants at camp affords them a unique opportunity to express themselves in any way they wish.
 It’s not just about rock ‘n’ roll; it’s about all musical genres.
 And it’s not just about being a virtuoso; it’s about being an active agent in music culture and industry.
-We believe that by teaching these things, we can help girls develop-musically, mentally, and emotionally-toward their own ideas of who and what they want to be.
+We believe that by teaching these things, we can help our youth (and adults!) develop-musically, mentally, and emotionally-toward their own ideas of who and what they want to be.

 Q: How can I help?